France–Ukraine relations

 Diplomatic relations between France and Ukraine were established in 1992.
 Since 2006, Ukraine is an observer in the Francophonie.

 France is a member of the European Union, which Ukraine applied for in 2022.
 Both countries are full members of Council of Europe.

+History

+During the 2026 France wildfires, Ukraine sent an team of firefighters from the State Emergency Service consisting of 70 rescuers and 15 specialized vehicles.
+They were in France for almost two weeks and covered dozens of deployments and surveyed hundreds of hectares of land while sharing their knowledge from the war in Ukraine.
+Their mission was highly praised by both local French authorities and local citizens.